 Majoring in science would be required if you wanted to go into the field of medical research or enter a PhD programme.

 US Medical Schools generally require require:

-- At least two semesters each of Chemistry, Organic Chemistry, Biology, Physics (with labs), and English
+- At least two semesters each of Chemistry, Organic Chemistry, Biology and Physics (all of these classes should be taken with labs); and English

 - One semester each of Biochemistry, Calculus, Statistics, Psychology, and Sociology